codeoverflow-org/chatoverflow-wiki/development/Writing-a-plugin.md

 ## Create a new plugin project

 Use the *Create Plugin* run configuration or start the custom task `sbt create` directly.
-Enter the basic plugin information in the command promt.
+Enter the basic plugin information in the command prompt.
 This includes the name, version and base plugin folder (e.g. `plugins-public`).
 The command creates the folder structure of the new plugin and adds a basic build file.
 Here you can also add custom dependencies.

 Next, run the custom task `sbt fetch` to let the framework look for new plugins and update the plugin reference file `plugins.sbt`.
-If you're using IntelliJ, you can now reload the framework by hand to register the plugin as new as well as a custom project.
+If you're using IntelliJ, you can now reload the framework manually to register the plugin as a new custom project.
 You should also run `sbt reload` (Yes, both actions have different effects although they shouldn't).

 ## Implement the pluggable

 Next, add your first class to the source folder of the new plugin.
 Supported languages are *Scala* and *Java*, but this guide will only show the scala way - development of java plugins is very similar.

-The first class should extend the Pluggable-Interface from `org.codeoverflow.chatoverflow.api.plugin.Pluggable`.
-When the framework starts up, your plugin will be looked through for a class implementing this interface to get an entry point to your work.
+The first class should extend the Pluggable Interface from `org.codeoverflow.chatoverflow.api.plugin.Pluggable`.
+When the framework starts up, it will search for a class implementing this interface in your plugin to get an entry point.
 A raw version might look like this:

  ```
 class MySuperCoolPlug extends Pluggable {